ectorrodrigues/blackholeframe/README.md

 <h1>🌌 BlackholeFrame</h1>

-<p>BlackholeFrame is an ultra-lightweight PHP framework designed for fast development of dynamic websites using a loop-based templating system.</p>
+<p>BlackholeFrame is an ultracondensed PHP framework designed for fast development of dynamic websites using a loop-based templating system.</p>

 <hr>